 Thanksgiving Holiday Operating Plan

-BNSF will continue to operate carload and local terminal train service according to normal schedules throughout the upcoming Thanksgiving holiday, however, we plan to minimize the number of yard, local and road-switch assignments at terminals on Thursday, November 22 if specifically advised by customers that service will not be needed.
+Train service will not be curtailed due to the Thanksgiving holiday, however, BNSF plans to minimize the number of yard, local and road-switch assignments at terminals on Thursday, November 22, if specifically advised by customers that service will not be needed.
 Connecting carriers who have reduced operations for the holiday may cause delays on interline traffic.

 Service Expectations for the Week Ahead